 Temperature Monitoring for Mass Concrete Elements

-Temperature differentials refer to the difference in temperature of measured sections of your concrete element, such as the inner core compared to the surface.
-Temperature differentials in mass concrete elements require continuous monitoring during curing and must adhere to a thermal control plan, as outlined in a project’s specifications.
+Temperature differentials refer to the difference in concrete temperature thermometer, measuring sections of your concrete element, such as the inner core compared to the surface.
+In mass concrete elements, temperature differentials require continuous monitoring during curing.
+It must also adhere to a thermal control plan, as outlined in the project’s specifications.
 ACI 207.2R-07: “Report on Thermal and Volume Change Effects on Cracking of Mass Concrete” provides guidance on calculating the maximum allowable temperature differential based on the properties of the concrete and specifications for a structure to prevent thermal cracking.
 Typical temperature differential thresholds are in the range of 35°F (20°C).

 Cold Weather Concreting